sg2012/sg2012.github.io/_posts/2026-07-18-garbage-world.md

 While a few gems manage to be forged in this hellscape, they're getting rarer than a possibility of an afterlife, or dare I say the possiblity of contentment.

-Those at the top can see themselves to the noose after they shake one-another's hands.
+Those at the top can see themselves to the noose.

 But that will never happen.
 Instead, we'll disintegrate until we realize that there was once something inside of us.